Value Measurement vs. Eye Tracking

 Some Value Measurement users combine eye tracking with our Value Score output for shopper studies and UX research.

 While attention is an important element to understand in content creation, it is only a small part of the story.
-Eye tracking will not tell you whether or not those elements of attention have a positive or negative impact on the consumer or if their brain is getting enough value from an experience that it will drive future behavior or recall.
+Eye tracking will not tell you whether or not those elements of attention have a positive or negative impact on the consumer or if their brain is getting enough value from an experience that it will drive future behavior or recall which is why packages that attract the most attention are not necessarily the ones people like.

 Eye tracking requires a trained professional to interpret the data and send you the results, which can take weeks.